Made by HIRSCH

-Enclosed edges and an invisible transition between the upper leather and the lining as well as optimum protection against the intrusion of numerous substances, such as water, sweat, perfume, suncream and solvents, to which the bracelet is exposed on a daily basis.
+- optimum protection against the intrusion of numerous substances, such as water, sweat, perfume, sun cream and solvents, to which the bracelet is exposed on a daily basis.

 HIRSCH bracelets are therefore “sauna-tested”, to make sure they can withstand even extreme combinations of heat, moisture and sweat.
 The same goes for contact with water.
 HIRSCH bracelets are therefore generally water-resistant and dry more quickly than conventional watch straps – for example, when you wash your hands or have any other contact with water.